temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 The Workflow keeps retrying using the `RetryPolicy` specified when the Workflow first executes the Activity.

 You can view more information about the process in the [Temporal Web UI](localhost:8080).
 Click the Workflow.
-You'll see more details including the state, the number of times it has been attempted, and the next scheduled run time:
+You'll see more details including the state, the number of attempts run, and the next scheduled run time:

 ![The next Activity](images/activity_failure.png)